B0neShAd0w/Hacktoria/Intergalactic Warfare.md

 ![Screenshot 2022-11-25 095643](https://user-images.githubusercontent.com/117080369/203954837-f9cf7a54-99eb-4926-9183-066ec1399802.png)

+Boom!
 I think we can safely assume this fits the criteria!

 Let's start having a closer look around Area 51 to try and identify the location.